polyfy/polylith/readme.md

 fi
 ```

+Replace `PATH-TO-WORKSPACE-DIRECTORY` with the path to the workspace root.

 ## Mix languages

 Polylith allows us to run multiple languages side by side where each language lives in its own workspace.